arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 Since we have removed the line to create the user, the `findUser` computation will fail and return `Left(NotFoundError)`, and therefore short-circuit the program.
 Feel free to run it to check by yourself.

+### Error accumulation

+Sometimes we don't want to fail fast but accumulate our errors instead, so we can process all of them together.